gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 This way you can specify any header supported by NGINX you require.

-## Configuring the `real_ip` module
+## Configuring GitLab `trusted_proxies` and the NGINX `real_ip` module

-By default, NGINX will use the IP address of the connected client in the logs.
+By default, NGINX and GitLab will log the IP address of the connected client.

 If your GitLab is behind a reverse proxy, you may not want the IP address of the proxy to show up as the client address.